MullenLoweGGK/Project-Filip/README.md

-# LDZ Avatars — Simulated Patient MVP
+# Procet Filip — Simulated Patient

 A browser-based interactive AI avatar that simulates a model clinical profile for educational training.
 The avatar speaks in Slovak.